space-concordia-robotics/robotics-prototype/README.md

 - Run `apm install --packages-file .atom/package-list.txt` (from project root).
 This should install all needed packages.
 - Note that the config file `./atom/config.cson` (still in the project root) is where the configurations for said packages are stored/versioned for this project.

+### VS Code
+If you're using atom, you will need to install some plugins.

+- clangd, python, C/C++